brand_logo

 1. Decide what and where you want to study

 This is a crucial UCAS application tip that you will need once you start out.
 First, applying to a course that you're genuinely interested in makes preparing for a UCAS application a lot easier.
-This is where you will put in the most work in terms of research; the more you explore, the more you're likely you will find an area of interest that you want to pursue further.
+This is where you will put in the most work in terms of research; the more you explore, the more you're likely you are to find an area of interest that you want to pursue further.
 This will surely help you narrow down your subject options.
 Researching beforehand is another UCAS application tip that you should follow.
 Why, you ask?
-Here is a simple example, in high school, you might like science a lot, but that interest might not stay the same for the years to come.
+Here is a simple example: in high school, you might like science a lot, but that interest might not stay the same for the years to come.
 Now that the 'What to study' is covered, we'll talk about the 'where you want to study'.
 Start your university search as early as possible.
-The UCAS website includes a terrific course search engine that you can use to do just.
+The UCAS website includes a terrific course search engine that you can use to do just that.
 With a list of universities reducing options, the next step is to visit open days.
 If you can attend them in person, some institutions have virtual open days.
 A university's brochures may seem great, but it's crucial to visit and get a sense of the campus and the surrounding region to ensure that it's the appropriate fit for you.

 Guess what?
 UCAS has information galore when it comes to courses in the UK!
 The UCAS Discovery Tool lets you curate the courses you are interested in.
 It also has key information about each course that will provide you with a bird's eye view of the crucial details you need to know before you apply.
 Ensure you set your preferences as accurately as possible and find the courses best suited to your needs in your UCAS application.